xaviervia/tessellation/README.md

 #### How could this be solved?

 There are actually two different workable strategies for solving this issue.
-Each has it's merits, but I find the second one more intriguing because it introduces a very state centric way of thinking about the problem that would have prevented the clever move from being problematic at all (and I just mentioned, I think that kind of clever reusability is one of the potential benefits from this architecture).
+Each has it's merits, but I find the second one more intriguing because it introduces a very state centric way of thinking about the problem that would have prevented the clever move from being problematic at all––and I just mentioned, I think that kind of clever reusability is one of the potential benefits from this architecture.

 #### The helper way: extract the random point generator and reuse it in the Reseed handler